McEarl/forthel-syntax/src/ftl-tex/parsing.md

 <notion pattern> = <indefinite article> <alphanumeric pattern>
 ```

-The usage of `<indefinite article>` is necessary to tell a variable from a
+The usage of `⟨indefinite article⟩` is necessary to tell a variable from a
 notion pattern and hence a type declaration from a notion declaration.